open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Asynchronous Instrument API

-Asynchronous instruments have an associated `callback` function which is responsible for reporting [Measurement](#measurement)s.
-It will be called only when the Meter is being observed.
+Asynchronous instruments have associated `callback` functions which are responsible for reporting [Measurement](#measurement)s.
+Callback functions will be called only when the Meter is being observed.
+The order of callback execution is unspecified.

 The API to construct asynchronous instruments MUST accept the following parameters: